benwilber/benwilber.github.io/_posts/2016-02-06-streamboat-tv-hotlink-protection-with-nginx-and-varnish.md

 ...
 ```

 And that's basically it.
 It doesn't rely on fungible `Referer` blocks, or any other non-scalable mechanisms.
-Viewers can watch their streams however they want as long as they personally got the link from [Streamboat.tv](https://streamboat.tv/).
+People can watch their streams however they want as long as they personally got the link from [Streamboat.tv](https://streamboat.tv/).